 The most important way you can help your child is to prepare properly, and provide support and comfort around the time of the procedure.
 Ask if the hospital has a child life specialist who can help you before and after the procedure.

 PREPARING BEFORE THE PROCEDURE:

 Keep your explanations about the procedure to 10 or 15 minutes.
-Preschoolers have a limited attention span.
+Preschoolers are able to listen and comprehend for only a short time.
 Explain the test or procedure right before it takes place so that your child doesn't worry about it for days or weeks in advance.